 Whenever I’ve gone past the Moulin Rouge, it’s soon become apparent that the only people standing in front are largely tourists, clicking away with their cameras.
 Just as many of the shows in Las Vegan are catered towards visitors as opposed to residents, so are the shows at the Moulin Rouge.

 #31 Parisians (and the French in general) tend to eat late

-Typically, people in Paris will dine after 8 PM.
+Typically, people in Paris will dine after 8 PM and even up to 9 PM or 9:30 PM.
 This also means that many restaurants don’t open until at least 7 PM, and more often than not 7:30 PM.
 If you’re looking to enjoy a traditional French meal, then this is worth bearing in mind and perhaps you’ll want to carry snacks with you so as to wait for the late dinner!

 #32 Paris isn’t only a romantic city!

 If you’re thinking of skipping out on Paris as you think it’s only a city for romantics, then this would be your first European travel mistake.
 After all, you can travel solo in Paris if you so prefer, or you can plan a girls getaway with all of your best friends.
 Paris has so much to offer and is simply not just for couples!